Mossshka/Mossshka/README.md

-On the ham bands there are many different types of people and many different types of stations you can contact, some stations are only listen because everybody’s listening to them, like the police reports, the airport and especially the most commonly known that you might have at your house or probably in your car the NOAA reports.
-24/7, this is one of the best reasons to get a ham.
+On the ham bands there are many different types of people and many different types of stations you can contact, some stations are only listen because everybody’s listening to them, like the police reports, the airport and especially the most commonly known that you might have at your house or probably in your car the NOAA reports.this is one of the best reasons to get a ham.

 Repeaters are a great way to start off your ham license.